To Drive or not to Drive?

 The article approaches the subject of drivers and cars themselves, from multiple points of view.
 One, being that of Morgan Stanley’s auto analyst who sees a future that works on an Uber kind of model, where you and me don’t own cars, but merely use them as a service when needed.

 Into the mix, come companies of the future, like Tesla and Google.
 Google, with their Google Chauffeur (the software that runs their self-driving cars), seems future-safe, whichever direction the future approaches from.
+And Tesla, which might seem to prefer selling cars to individuals, with the total numbers being more than it being offered by companies as a service.
+Especially with the company’s ginormous capacities for manufacturing rechargeable batteries.
+When looked at in totality, reducing future car transport to a service might not be too bad after all.

 While this shift will take some time to come, what, according to you, might be a better way to go forward?
-Would it be the Uber kind of model, where you can hire a car (self-driving or otherwise), or would you rather own the car, and the costs that come with it, and use it only for a fraction of the time?
+Would it be the Uber kind of model, where you can hire a car (self-driving or otherwise)?
+Or would you rather own the car, and the costs that come with it, and use it only for a fraction of the time?

 You can read the whole Business Insider article here: Tesla is in the middle of a debate about the future of driving